“Provincial” Connecticut Meets French Provinces: International Divorce Strategy

 Common International Divorce Situations

-Here are the three situations we see most frequently:
+Here are the three international divorce situations we see most frequently:

 - Both spouses are foreign nationals living in the United States